 IV.
 CHEMICAL STRUCTURE INPUT

-Molfiles or the program output produced with the “Full auxiliary information” option may be used for input.
 Molfile structures may be submitted either as a single Molfile or as a series of concatenated Molfiles (an SDfile).
 A number of programs, some of them freely available, may be used to create these Molfiles.
 Information on how to produce and convert If an input structure contains more than one independent structure, each component is individually shown in the graphical output section of the program, though this has no effect on the InChI.
 Text results are given for all layers and all components (different components of a single substance are separated by semicolons in each layer, except for chemical formulas, which, by convention, are separated by dots.).

 While structure normalization methods built into the program perceive a range of different structure drawing conventions, it is possible that other conventions may not be properly recognized.
 Examination of the graphical results of InChI processing, especially for equivalent atom classes and stereo labeling, should reveal such problems.